 Basecamp vs Slack: integrations

-When it comes to integrations, Slack is ahead of the curve, having over 2000 of them.
-The way it works is you set up a channel for any piece of software you use.
-We explored Slack integrations in our team chat wars series so feel free to learn more about other in-depth tool reviews made by Chanty team.
+When it comes to integrations, Slack is ahead of the curve, having over 2,600 of them.
+Users can easily set up a channel for any software they use, allowing for seamless communication and collaboration.
+We explored Slack integrations in our team chat wars series so feel free to check out the other in-depth tool reviews by the Chanty team.
 For now, let’s mention that in Slack’s Freemium version, you can use only 10 integrations.

 Image source